isomerpages/nparks-lbtl/_wave-plaza-programmes/Wave Plaza Programmes.md

 <p>📅20 September 2026</p>
 <p>📍Wave Plaza, Lakeside Garden and Ficus Lawn, Chinese Garden</p>
 <p>⏰ TBC</p>
+<p>Light up the night with us!
+Join Mediacorp for a magical lantern walk
+through the gardens, starting at Wave Plaza.
+Collect your lantern, follow our emcee, and make your way to Ficus Lawn for an evening of festive surprises.</p>
 <p>More information will be made available soon.</p>